The Lord of the Rings Online: Minas Morgul: Chapter 11

 Waken from the centuries of slumber, the shade of Isildur reveals to Glorfindel, Elrond, Gandalf and the player his sorry tale: the King who cursed the Men of Dunharrow to an unending existence for breaking their oaths had failed to fulfill the oath of his own – to deliver the Enemy's One Ring to Rivendell – causing his spirit to linger in the Gladden Fields after his death until the river-maiden of Gladden found him and put him to slumber to ease his suffering.
 To fill the gaps in their knowledge, Isildur tells them of his last years and the War of the Great Alliance against Sauron at the end of the Second Age.

 Chapter 12

 Isildur's tale complete, the shade is no closer to ending its existence.
 The once-King reveals that he is tormented by a vision of a rotating beacon under the sign of a crescent moon.
 This describes the highest chamber in the Tower of Minas Ithil, and Gandalf theorizes that this is where Isildur's remains are kept after they have been dug out by the Enemy's servants searching for the One Ring in the Gladden.
-Their affairs in the North put aside, Gandalf and the player return to Mordor, with Gandalf continuing to pouring over the mysterious Black Book of Mordor found in the Iron Hills.
+Their affairs in the North put aside, Gandalf and the player return to Mordor, with Gandalf continuing to poring over the mysterious Black Book of Mordor found in the Iron Hills.